 - Service bulletins.
 Articles, position papers, and food for thought on a variety of NA service-related topics.
 A number of such bulletins are available from our World Service Office. - Shared services committee.
 A committee created by two or more area or regional committees to fulfill one or two needs both territories have in common.
-In a state, province, or nation with more than one region, such a committee would interact on those regions' behalf with state, provincial, or national government, professional, religious, and civic organizations.
-Funded by and accountable to those who created it. - Sharing session.
+In a state, province, or nation with more than one region, such a committee would interact on those regions' behalf with state, provincial, 10 national government, professional, religious, and civic Funded organizations. by and accountable to those who created it. - Sharing session.
 A nonbusiness portion of the agenda of most NA service board or committee meetings.
 Somewhat more informal than the rest of the meeting because of the suspension of the ordinary rules of order.
 Facilitates wide-ranging, open discussion on committee issues and group problems.
 Allows for development of group conscience necessary before spiritually sound decisions can be made in ordinary business session. - Special interests (common needs).
-A tag referring to specialized groups formed to provide additional identification for addicts with particular needs or interests in common--for example, men's or women's groups and gay or lesbian groups. - Trusted servant.
+A name tag referring to specialized groups formed to provide additional identification for addicts with particular needs or interests in common-for example, men's or women's groups and gay or lesbian groups. - Trusted servant.
 An NA euphemism for "leader," "official," or "officer."
 Derived from NA's Second Tradition, in which NA leaders are characterized as "trusted servants" as opposed to governors. - Twelve Concepts for NA Service.
-One of three bodies of basic NA principle, the concepts apply specifically to the development, coordination, and maintenance of NA services on behalf of the groups. - Twelve Steps.
-One of three bodies of basic NA principle, the steps describe NA's regimen leading to personal recovery and a spiritual awakening.
+One of three bodies of basic NA principle, the concepts apply specifically to the development, coordination, and maintenance of NA services on behalf of the groups.

-- Twelve Traditions.
-One of three bodies of basic NA principle, the traditions provide guidance for the behavior of NA groups, helping the groups maintain their independence while nurturing their unity. - World Service Conference (WSC).
-A deliberative body composed of regional delegates and world-level trusted servants, the WSC provides an effective voice and active conscience for the worldwide NA Fellowship. - World Service Conference Digest.
-A summary of issues and activities in NA world services.
-Mailed to all RSCs, ASCs, and NA groups as well as any NA member requesting it.
-Each issue of the Digest is translated into a variety of languages. - World Service Conference Report.
-The full reports of the World Service Conference and its boards and committees.
-Formerly known as the Fellowship Report. - World Service Office (WSO).
+- Twelve Steps.
+One of three bodies of basic NA principle, the steps describe NA's regimen leading to personal recovery and a spiritual awakening. - Twelve Traditions.
+One of three bodies of basic NA principle, the traditions provide guidance for the behavior of NA groups, helping the groups maintain their independence while nurturing their unity. - World Board.
+The World Board is the service board of the World Service Conference.
+It provides support to the Fellowship of Narcotics Anonymous in their efforts to provide the opportunity to recover from addiction; and oversees the activities of NA World Services, including our primary service center, the World Service Office.
+The board also holds in trust for the NA Fellowship the rights for all their physical and intellectual properties (which includes literature, logos, trademarks and copyrights) in accordance with the will of the WSC. - World Service Conference (WSC).
+A deliberative body composed of regional delegates and world-level trusted servants, the WSC provides an effective voice and active conscience for the worldwide NA Fellowship. - World Service Conference Report.
+The full reports of the World Service Conference and the World Board and its committees. - World Service Office (WSO).
 World Service Board headquarters (Los Angeles) and branch facilities (Canada, Europe).